 a program to generate it is available for download.

 Michael Abrash's ancient Graphics Programming Black Book is free on the web.
 If you want to know about practical polygon-plane based BSP splitting, this is where to start (chapter 59 on).
 Michael has additional quake notes available.

 Some excellent examples of LOD popping in games are available; move your mouse in and out of each image to see the effect.

 Vincent Scheib describes how to implement a display list system for DirectX 9 and 10, a technique that can provide large performance gains on multicore systems.

 Intel's VTune is a well-known CPU-side inner loop optimization tool.
 For Linux, Valgrind is a popular suite of profiler and debugging tools.
-AQTime is one of the better general code profilers available; a listing of other profilers is available.
+AQTime is one of the better general code profilers available.
 Boost provides optimized (in most cases) libraries for common data structures.

 Noel Llopis explains the basics of data alignment and what to know to improve efficiency.

-Michael Abrash has a series of articles (first, second, third) on optimizing a pure-CPU rasterizer.
+Michael Abrash has an old series of articles (first, second, third) on optimizing a pure-CPU rasterizer.
 Admittedly a rare beast nowadays, but these articles has worthwhile lessons to impart about the optimization process in general.